 When we think of Victorian decor we often associate with that images of gingerbread ornament, turrets, exotic window treatments etc. These are typical of the late Victorian period which peaked in the 1890s.
 However, often overlooked are the early and middle Victorian periods which sstarted phasing in around 1837 or so, which was the beginning of Queen Victoria's reign, the beginning of Victorian decorating.
-The earlier houses were generally more modest than the later period houses, in which stylistic elements were often taken to an extreme.
+The earlier houses were generally more modest than the later period houses, in which stylistic elements were often taken to an extreme, as seen in the exuberant ornamentation.

 There are certain Victorian decor elements that are common to most of these houses and aid in their identification.
 House from 1900 forward are typically fairly low and horizontal.
 For example, think about ranch style houses and craftsman bungalows.
 In contrast, Victorian houses were very vertical in appearance.
 Patterned bricks could be used on the exterior, but if wood was used instead it often featured not only lap siding, but also a combination of different shaped shingles such as diamond, fish scale, and rectangle.
 Bay windows, often extending two stories were very common.
 Later Queen Anne houses often featured cameo windows, palladian windows, and oriel windows.